mrfaeez/OWASP-Bricks-fixed/README.md

 # OWASP-Bricks-fixed
 OWASP Bricks but with fixed version for servers running the latest PHP and mySQL.
-Fixed errors are mostly sql errors such as `Uncaught Error: Call to undefined function mysql_connect()`
+Fixed errors are mostly sql errors such as `Uncaught Error: Call to undefined function mysql_connect(), mysql_query() ... `.
+This is because some of the SQL functions are deprecated on new PHP version.

 Original files: [OWASP Bricks Download](https://sechow.com/bricks/download.html)